corda/corda/README.md

-Smart contracts that can be written in Java and other JVM languages Flow framework to manage communication and negotiation between participants Peer-to-peer network of nodes
-"Notary" infrastructure to validate uniqueness and sequencing of transactions without global broadcast Enables the development and deployment of distributed apps called CorDapps Written in Kotlin, targeting the JVM
+Smart contracts that can be written in Java and other JVM languages Flow framework to manage communication and negotiation between participants Peer-to-peer network of nodes infrastructure to validate uniqueness and sequencing of transactions without global broadcast Enables the development and deployment of distributed apps called CorDapps Written in Kotlin, targeting the JVM
 Getting started